leesj-dev/CaptureBridge/README.md

 ./scripts/setup-smb-share.sh "$HOME/Pictures/CaptureBridge" CaptureBridge
 ```

-This script calls `sudo sharing -a ... -S CaptureBridge`.
+This script creates the SMB share on macOS for the target folder and share name.

 ## Client Access